 Deciding when to change your coils and wicks is really a matter of personal preference and how often you vape.
 However, there are some factors that clearly indicate it’s time for a change.
 These include the type of wick material you are using, the temperature you vape at and the flavor of your vape.
-Plus, dry herb and concentrate vaporizers have their own needs.
+Plus, concentrate vaporizers have their own needs.

 Vape Wick Materials